 Borscht ingredients

 There are as many versions of this classic soup as there are Ukrainian grandmothers.
-Ingredients in borscht can vary by region and season, but you'll generally always find beets, cabbage, and potatoes.
+Ingredients can vary by region and season, but you'll generally always find beets, cabbage, and potatoes.

 - Beets: Borscht's main ingredient is red beets!
 The beets give the soup a gorgeous color and an earthy, sweet flavor.
 We'll use them to make the broth and add them into the soup as well.

-- Beef short ribs, bone-in pork shoulder, or pork ribs: You can use beef or pork to make the stock for borscht.
-I usually make mine with bone-in pork shoulder.
+- Bone-in pork shoulder or pork ribs: I usually make mine with bone-in pork shoulder.
 Choosing pork shoulder when making borscht stock means you'll end up with more meat in the soup since it only has one bone in it.
-This makes it a bit more filling and stretches it to more servings.
-The most important thing is that the meat must have a bone in it.
+This makes it a bit more filling and I like that it stretches it to more servings, I also use it to make pork stew.
+The most important thing is that the meat must have a bone in it, because the bone adds an immense amount of flavor and thickens the soup slightly.

 - Cabbage: What would borscht be without cabbage?
 It's hearty and takes on the color released by the beets.
 Choose a green cabbage that is firm and heavy for its size.

 - Potatoes: I like Yukon Gold potatoes for this soup recipe because they hold their shape.
-(If you like russet potatoes, use them to make my Ukrainian potato pancakes!)
+(If you have some russet potatoes, save them to make my Ukrainian potato pancakes!)

 - Onions, carrots, and tomato paste: These will be some of the aromatics in the stock, they'll be cooked down into a sofrito using technique common in Ukrainian cooking called zazharka or smazhennya.

-- Sunflower oil: Sunflowers are the symbol of Ukraine, and using sunflower oil in our borscht recipe imparts authentic Ukrainian flavor.
+- Sunflower oil: Sunflowers are the symbol of Ukraine, and using sunflower oil imparts authentic flavor.
 You can find it at Trader Joe's and online.
 If you must substitute, try a neutral oil like grapeseed or canola.

-- Kidney beans: Beans are an optional ingredient in borscht.
+- Kidney beans: Beans are an optional ingredient.
 You can substitute other kinds of canned beans in the soup like cannelini beans or lima beans.

 - Bay leaves and kosher salt: To season the stock.